 Tommie was about to respond when his line started to tug, then Joshua’s.
-Their eye lines drawn to their rods they started to reel in their catches.
+Their eye lines were drawn to their rods, and they started to reel in their catches.
 Both of them struggling, neither of them noticing the bubbling of water that was accompanying their lines.
-It wasn’t until their lines reached the boat that they noticed the small bubbles, but it was too late and they made one final tug.
-They brought their catches onto the boat, then the bubbles intensified and more fish started to fly from the water.
+It wasn’t until their lines reached the boat that they noticed the small bubbles, but it was too late, and they made one final tug.
+They brought their catches onto the boat, then the bubbles intensified, and more fish started to fly from the water.
 Their scales shimmering under the moonlight, Joshua and Tommie grinned from ear to ear as their boat filled with wriggling fish as big as their forearms.

 “We have to leave.”
 Joshua said calmly.

 “Yea, I think we do.”
 Tommie replied, eyes locked on the bubbles.

 They both picked up their paddles, ignoring the fish that were floundering in their boat.
 They carefully put the paddles into the water.
 Upon the first stroke, the large bubbles started to move towards their boat with speed.

 “By the love of Vure, let us survive this.
 Now paddle!”
 Joshua yelled.

 The brothers started to move as fast as they could, splashing heavily as the broad side of their paddles hit the water.
 Panicked screams reached the ears of an individual on the shoreline.
 She squinted through the dark, only seeing the boat as it entered a moonlight-filled section of the water.

 “Idiots.”
 She muttered as the boat was dragged beneath the water.
 Silencing their screams.

 “Hey Tasha, did I just see a boat?”
 A second voice sounded.